-Showko Showfukutei is a Japanese comedian, ventriloquist and professional Japanese Rakugo (traditional comedy) performer.
+Showko Showfukutei is a Japanese comedian, ventriloquist and Japanese Rakugo (traditional comedy) performer.
 She has lived and worked internationally in London, Tokyo, Osaka, Singapore and Melbourne and has performed at major comedy clubs, festivals and events.
 Her real name is Ayako Ono but the stage name Showko Showfukutei was awarded to her after completing a 3 year Rakugo apprenticeship.
 Rakugo is a 400 year old traditional form of Japanese comedy storytelling.

 Showko was born and grew up in Kobe, Japan which was a very vibrant, cosmopolitan city at the time and graduated from Kobe Yamate Women’s College with a degree in psychology.